 Michele: AI is really good at identifying the nuances of talent.
-[Therefore], retailers should consider using AI to improve traditional recruiting tactics such as using a job board or LinkedIn and searching for certain keywords.
+Therefore, retailers should consider using AI to improve traditional recruiting tactics such as using a job board or LinkedIn and searching for certain keywords.
 In a traditional human–based approach, you are applying your own biases to the recruiting process.
 AI helps you strip away your own bias.
 How?
 For example, AI can search for prospects who have created new experiences for customers or those who have created new digital assets.
 This AI-driven approach enables you to look for the underlying qualities and experiences of prospective recruits because AI requires you to pull apart existing processes and recreate them to be more effective and efficient.

 Michele: Retailers will need to reconsider what they do with inventory and fulfillment today.
-Companies that have ship–to–store and store pick-up like Kohl’s, Lowe’s, and Walmart have applied machine-learning practices to expose inventory visibility by tapping into warehouse and store inventory data.
+Companies like Kohl’s, Lowe’s, and Walmart that have ship-to-store and store pick-up have applied machine-learning practices to expose inventory visibility by tapping into warehouse and store inventory data.

 Claudia: Across industries, the demand for “explainable” AI is growing.
 How should retailers approach this trend and building out their AI strategy?

 Michele: Explainable AI provides a window into why a machine makes a decision or takes an action.
 Retailers need to really think about how to put in place appropriate mechanisms to determine if they are training AI appropriately.
 But there are also performance metrics to track and rules to apply [in order] to keep AI from going rogue.
 Think of AI as another worker.
 We see businesses placing more demand on AI vendors to fulfill requirements and to be partners in defining requirements for any given retail risk area (e.g., privacy).

 Claudia: Will retailers need to consider bringing human expertise back into the decision-making loop?